Reflection seismology: Interpretation of reflections

 where $d$ is the depth of the reflector and $V$ is the wave velocity in the rock.

 A series of apparently related reflections on several seismograms is often referred to as a reflection event.
 By correlating reflection events, a seismologist can create an estimated cross-section of the geologic structure that generated the reflections.
-Interpretation of large surveys is usually performed with programs using high-end three-dimensional computer graphics.

 Sources of noise

 In addition to reflections off interfaces within the subsurface, there are a number of other seismic responses detected by receivers and are either unwanted or unneeded:

 Air wave

 The airwave travels directly from the source to the receiver and is an example of coherent noise.
 It is easily recognizable because it travels at a speed of 330 m/s, the speed of sound in air.